TylerJang27/CardGame_cs308/README.md

 Main.java has a main() method to create a Controller instance to launch the application.

 Data files needed:
- - Rules for a game should be in data/ (of the form gamename_rules.xml)
+ - Rules for a game should be in data/ (of the form gamename/gamename_rules.xml)
- - Layouts for a game should be in data/ (of the form gamename_layout.xml)
+ - Layouts for a game should be in data/ (of the form gamename/gamename_layout.xml)
  - default_score_orig.xml and default_style_orig.xml should be in data/
  - layout_schema.xsd, rules_schema.xsd, save_schema.xsd, score_schema.xsd, and style_schema.xsd must be in src/oorga/data/factories/schemas
  - languages files for messages and game names must be in src/ooga/resources/languages/messages and src/ooga/resources/languages/games, respectively and must be specified in src/ooga/resources/languages/supportedlanguages.properties